 Among the throng of attendees from the worlds of business and media (see the tweet below from a PRWeek colleague), Flack was taken aback by the number of Conservative politicians in attendance.

 This was especially evident during founder Charles Lewington’s speech.
 John Major’s former PR man spoke of Brexit bringing "huge opportunities".
 "For both of us", retorted one audience member - none other than Brexit Secretary and legendary Eurosceptic David Davis.

-The Tory turnout was somewhat surprising, giving the a crucial debate and vote on the latest Brexit bill happening the other side of the Thames.
+The Tory turnout was somewhat surprising, giving the crucial debate and vote on the latest Brexit bill happening the other side of the Thames.
 Flack’s mole revealed the Conservative whip had requested a contact number at Hanover should the Honourable Members be needed in the Commons.
 Taxis were on standby too, apparently.